 Free Book Chapter to Download

-You can download the contents page or the free Chapter: A Potted History of the Bill, the Order and the Code.
+You can download the contents page or the free Chapter:

 Christine Tacon, the Groceries Code Adjudicator, Tells Us Why Suppliers Need to be Trained

 “Whilst I already have a good understanding of the Groceries Supply Code of Practice, this book re-affirmed what I knew, but more importantly brought to the forefront of my mind some of the peripheral parts of the code I’d over looked.
 It is easy to understand and breaks the topic down into manageable work areas.
 Moreover, the book provided some of the more junior members of the team, who were less conversant with this subject, a good introduction on how the code can help them in practice.”, by Chris White, Account Director at Karro Food Group.